-Visitors have a good choice of options for crossing the English Channel from Europe.
-Depending upon the departure point, taking a high speed train or a ferry can be a faster, cheaper, more comfortable and usually more eco-friendly choice than flying to the UK from France, Belgium, Northern Spain and, since 2018, the Netherlands as well.
+Depending upon the departure point, taking a high speed train or a ferry can also be a more comfortable, more eco-friendly and more convenient choice than flying to the UK from France, Belgium, Northern Spain and, since 2018, the Netherlands as well.

-- Eurotunnel Le Shuttle the car shuttle from Coquelles, near Calais, to Folkestone in Kent.
-Le Shuttle, often referred to as Le Chunnel, also carries bicyles and coaches.
+Eurotunnel Le Shuttle is the car shuttle from Coquelles, near Calais, to Folkestone in Kent.
+Le Shuttle, often referred to as Le Chunnel, also carries bicycles and coaches.
 There are four departures per hour in peak times, bookable in two-hour windows.
 You drive your own car on to the train in France, spend 35 minutes relaxing while it races under the Channel and drive off in England.
 Save money by booking well in advance because there are great deals to be had.
-If you are traveling with a pet, Le Shuttle car transport makes the most sense because your pet can travel with you in your car and, as long as your pet as a pet passport, the formalities are minimal.
+If you are traveling with a pet, Le Shuttle car transport makes the most sense because your pet can travel with you in your car and, as long as your pet has a pet passport, the formalities are minimal.
 It's also a good choice if you are traveling with a large family or group of friends because the price is quoted per car with up to nine passengers, rather than per passenger.
 The terminals for Le Shuttle connect you to major motorways at both ends of the journey and the junctions are engineers to ensure that you end up driving on the correct side of the road for the country you are in.

 Cross Channel Ferry Companies